 He also wrote more than 200 book reviews and profiled such writers as Gay Talese, Haki Madhubuti, Sandra Cisneros, Patrick O’Brian, Richard Russo, Robert Caro, John Keegan, Antonia Fraser, P.D.
 James and Roddy Doyle.

-After leaving the Tribune, Reardon authored a blog about urban issues for the Burnham Plan Centennial, and wrote for and edited the website of the Institute for Comprehensive Community Development.
-He has also written for a variety of publications, including National Catholic Reporter, U.S. Catholic, Health Progress, Reality, Streetwise and Illinois Heritage, and has contributed op-ed pieces to the Tribune on subjects ranging from women in major league baseball, the marital status of Jesus, Fort Dearborn, worries about Alzheimer’s disease, an all-too-human umpire, sainthood, the abrupt decision of Mayor Richard M. Daley to leave office and death.
+In addition, Reardon has contributed op-ed pieces to the Tribune on subjects ranging from women in major league baseball, the marital status of Jesus, Fort Dearborn, worries about Alzheimer’s disease, an all-too-human umpire, sainthood, the abrupt decision of Mayor Richard M. Daley to leave office, the joy of snow-shoveling and death.

 In 2011, Reardon was named by Illinois Gov. Pat Quinn to serve as a member of the advisory board of the Abraham Lincoln Presidential Library and Museum in Springfield, IL.
 In 2012, he was named to the Archdiocesan Pastoral Council of the Archdiocese of Chicago.